Body-centred countertransference

 Body-centred countertransference involves a psychotherapist's experiencing the physical state of the patient in a clinical context.
 Also known as somatic countertransference, it can incorporate the therapist's gut feelings, as well as changes to breathing, to heart rate and to tension in muscles.

 Various approaches

 Dance therapy has understandably given much weight to the concept of somatic countertransference.
 Jungian James Hillman also emphasised the importance of the therapist using the body as a sounding-board in the clinical context.

 Post-Reichian therapies like bioenergetic analysis have also stressed the role of the body-centered countertransference.

-There is some evidence that narcissistic patients and those suffering from borderline personality disorder create more intense embodied countertransferences in their therapists, their personalities favouring such non-verbal communication by impact over more verbalised, less somatic interactions.
+There is some evidence that those suffering from borderline personality disorder and narcissistic personality disorder create more intense embodied countertransferences in their therapists, their personalities favouring such non-verbal communication by impact over more verbalised, less somatic interactions.

 Orbach

 Susie Orbach has written emotively of what she described as "wildcat sensations in my own body...a wildcat countertransference" in the context of body countertransference.
 She details her role responsiveness to one patient who evoked in her what she called "an unfamiliar body experience...this purring, reliable and solid body" to counterbalance the fragmented body image of the patient herself.